 Chronic dry eye is a common condition that not only causes persistent discomfort, but it can also compromise your vision.
 With chronic dry eye, you do not have enough quality tears to lubricate, nourish and protect your eyes.
-At the office of Georgia Vision Center Inc we’ll perform a comprehensive examination as well as discuss your symptoms and review your medical history to diagnose this condition and recommend an appropriate course of care.
+At the office of Southeast Eye Group Inc we’ll perform a comprehensive examination as well as discuss your symptoms and review your medical history to diagnose this condition and recommend an appropriate course of care.

 Dry eye can present with a number of unpleasant symptoms; including an itchy, burning sensation, blurred vision, eye fatigue or excessive tearing.
 There are a number of factors which can contribute to dry eye; certain medications, medical conditions and environmental causes can all play a role.
 The aging also contributes to the development of dry eye, as the amount of tears we produce declines as we get older.
 Additionally, recent studies show that spending long periods of time looking at a digital screen can be associated with the development of dry eye.
 It’s wise for computer users and video game aficionados to take breaks and rest their eyes periodically.